-In ITIL4, there are five components of the Service Value Chain System.
-Start from Plan, Improve, Engage, Design and Transition, Obtain/Build and Deliver and Support as described below.
+In ITIL4, there are key five components of the Service Value Chain System.
+Start from Plan, Improve, Engage, Design and Transition, Obtain/Build, Deliver and Support as described below.

-Service Value Chain System is derived from Opportunities and Demands to follow the Value System.
-To achieve the Service Value Chain System, we have to follow the Guiding Principles, IT Governance Model, and Standard Practices to get the real success to deliver the Business Outcomes and co-create the value to our customers or businesses.
+The service Value Chain System is derived from Opportunities and Demands to follow the Value System.
+To achieve the Service Value Chain System, we have to follow the Guiding Principles, IT Governance Model, and Standard Practices to get real success to deliver Business Outcomes and co-create value for our customers or businesses.

 Foster a shared understanding of the vision, improvement direction, and status of all dimensions of Service Management, products, and services

 Ensure continual improvements of products, services, and practices across all value chain activities and service management dimensions.

 Foster a good understanding of stakeholder needs, transparency, and continual engagement, as well as good relationships with all stakeholders.

 Ensure products and services continually meet stakeholder expectations for quality, costs, and time-to-market.